gianlucamazzarella/gianlucamazzarella.github.io/_pages/about.md

 layout: about
 title: Home
 permalink: /
 #subtitle: <a href='#'>Affiliations</a>.
 Address.
 Contacts.
-Moto.
+Motto.
 Etc.

 profile:
   align: left
   image: pic.png
   image_circular: false # crops the image to make it circular
   more_info: >
     <p>Room 4, First floor</p>
     <p>Via San Felice al Monastero 5</p>
     <p>Pavia, Italy</p>

-news: false  # includes a list of news items
 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page

+announcements:
+  enabled: false # includes a list of news items
+  scrollable: false # adds a vertical scroll bar if there are more than 3 news items
+  limit: 5 # leave blank to include all the news in the `_news` folder

+latest_posts:
+  enabled: false
+  scrollable: false # adds a vertical scroll bar if there are more than 3 new posts items
+  limit: 3 # leave blank to include all the blog posts
 ---

 I am Senior Assistant Professor (RTD-B) at the [Department of Economics and Management](https://economiaemanagement.dip.unipv.it), Università di Pavia.